serengil/LightPHE/README.md

 ### Ciphertext Regeneration

-Similar to the most of additively homomorphic algorithms, Paillier lets you to regenerate ciphertext while you are not breaking its plaintext restoration.
+The most of additively homomorphic algorithms allow you to regenerate ciphertext while you are not breaking its plaintext restoration.
 You may consider to do this re-generation many times to have stronger ciphertexts.

 ```python
 c1_prime = cs.regenerate_ciphertext(c1)